 Working with animals can be an incredibly fulfilling, joyful and rewarding experience.
 Not only can you work closely with adorable and fascinating breeds, but you can also speak on their behalf.
 Helping people to better understand their needs and advocating for fair and appropriate treatment.
 Enabling them to live safely and comfortably alongside humans.

 If you’re considering a job working with animals, there are other professions to explore outside of veterinary work.
-Some of which will require university level study but some that can also be accessed through short courses.
+You’ll need university study for some but others can be accessed through short courses.

 Animal Welfare Officer

 An Animal Welfare Officer enforces the law and educates people on ways to prevent animal cruelty.
-Often on the back of complaints they receive which they follow up to ensure no mistreatment is taking place.
+Often on the back of complaints, they receive they follow up to ensure no mistreatment is taking place.

 They inspect both commercial and residential properties, removing and re-homing any at-risk animals that are recovered.
 Preparing any cases for court hearings and finding appropriate care and treatment for neglected animals.

 They generally work alongside councils and licensing animal activity businesses.
 To ensure that businesses that sell and care for animals have appropriate licensing and meet care standards.
 Including kennels, catteries, animal daycare centres, home boarding and breeding businesses.

 To become an Animal Welfare Officer, you must hold an Ofqual accredited Level 3 certificate or equivalent.
 Which trains and assesses learners to inspect and licence animal activity businesses.
 Such as this Animal Welfare Officer Diploma.